 5. After your print is done, wait for the print to cool and gently remove it from the print bed.
 And there, you’re all done!

-Should you use fabric glue?
+Should you use fabric glue with 3D printing fabric?

 Without fabric glue, your print may not be permanently stuck to the fabric below and could peel off if you apply enough force.
 So make sure to use some fabric glue both on the top as well as under the top surface so that the glue is absorbed through.